 This is a cognitive distortion in which you eschew an entire field of possibilities in favor of one or two polarized outcomes, neither of which are likely or reasonable.

 If I lose my job, I am a failure.
 False.

 If this relationship ends, I’ll never find love again.
 False.

 If this scary thing happens, I won’t be able to go on.
 False.

-Anxiety is caused by logic lapses, where there’s a breech in your reasoning skills.
+Anxiety is caused by logic lapses, where there’s a breach in your reasoning skills.
 You jump from one event to an unlikely conclusion, and because it makes you feel something strongly, you assume it to be true.
-Ultimately, you start thinking in dichotomies, which are not only ineffective, but also spook you so much that you are rendered incapable of actually handling your life.
+Ultimately, you start thinking in dichotomies, which are not only ineffective but also spook you so much that you are rendered incapable of actually handling your life.

 5. Stop trying to be psychic.
 (This is a cognitive distortion.)

 Given that our most fundamental human fear is the unknown, it makes sense that we go through mental gymnastics to try to predict certain outcomes in our lives.

 However, psychic thinking, or the idea that your feelings are premonitions, that you can “just know” what the future will hold, or that your fate is somewhere set in stone for you, makes you mentally weak.
 It places you in the passenger’s seat when you need to be behind the wheel.